 The best are craft scissors or small embroidery scissors.

-Darning needles are needed to help you to stitch up seams and weave in any loose ends.
+Darning needles, yarn needles, tapestry needles, and sewing needles are needed to help you to stitch up seams and weave in any loose ends.

 Either plastic or metal will be fine to do the job.